Dplanta/Dplanta/README.md

 Project developed for my Machine Learning for Human Data exam, focused on the automated classification of normal and pathological walking patterns.

 ### Objectives
 By leveraging multimodal data (3D Skeleton sequences and Plantar Pressure maps), the developed models aim to provide clinicians with an accurate yet computationally lightweight tool for diagnosis.
-The challenge lies in balancing the richness of multi-sensor fusion with the necessity for low-latency, real-time inferene, offering a promising foundation for future medical applications.
+The challenge lies in balancing the richness of multi-sensor fusion with the necessity for low-latency, real-time inference, offering a promising foundation for future medical applications.

 ## [Modeling Spatio-Temporal Data via Learnable Axonal Delays in Convolutional Recurrent Spiking Neural Networks](https://github.com/Dplanta/Modeling-Spatio-Temporal-Data-via-Delays-in-Convolutional-Recurrent-Spiking-Neural-Networks)